 Professors will also hold review sessions, but only attend these if you are already familiar with the material and have completed your assignments.
 Do not go to a review session expecting to learn everything in an hour by sitting and listening to the professor or teaching assistant.
 Students tend to ask more detailed questions that will make little to no sense if you haven’t looked at the material in-depth before.
 Keep in mind that you can always skip a review session as they're by no means mandatory.
 If you need to study by yourself in the time that a review session is held, that’s totally fine.
 But I’d recommend attending the first review session for your class, seeing how it is, and then determining whether or not it's helpful for you.
 In addition, your teaching assistants for your various classes will also have their own office hours, which can also be helpful if you have a quick question.
 You can also email your professors and teacher assistants for general questions, so don’t forget that!

-Related: Video: All Things Office Hours
+Related: Video: Taking Advantage of Your Professors' Office Hours

 Review class notes as soon as possible